Urunov/SpringBoot-Projects-FullStack/README.md

 #                        Spring Boot Projects
    Total projects provide Source Codes/Guides/App, indeed down below represents.
 We take an opinionated view of the Spring platform and several-party libraries so you can get started with as Spring Boot.

-  - Spring / Spring Bean /
-  - Spring Boot / Spring Boot + MySQL CRUD/Spring Boot + Angular / Spring Boot Annotation/ Sptring Boot 2 CRUD REST API
-  - JDBC / JDBC Template
-  - JPA / Hibernate /
-  - Database
-    + H2 (embedded db/ local db)
-    + MySQL / SQL / MongoDB
-    + Oracle

-# Spring Boot Basics.
-Fundamental key points and projects
+# Spring Boot Basics and Fundamentals (small projects)

-* Getting Started with Spring Boot
+Getting Started with Spring Boot

-> Installing Spring Boot with Maven and Gradle
+Installing Spring Boot with Maven and Gradle

-> Spring Boot 2 Hello World Application
+Spring Boot 2 Hello World Application

 Overview of Spring Boot Starter Parent

 Important Spring Boot Starters with Examples

 Spring Boot How to Change Port and Context Path

-Spring Boot 2 Deploy WAR file to External Tomcat Different Ways of Running Spring Boot Application Migrating from Spring to Spring Boot
+Spring Boot 2 Deploy WAR file to External Tomcat

+Different Ways of Running Spring Boot Application

+Migrating from Spring to Spring Boot

 Spring Boot Annotations

 # Spring Boot Tutorials and Guides (TO-DO)